-1. The unread messages are actually in a second mailbox, inside the Spam mailbox.
+- 1. The unread messages are actually in a second mailbox, inside the Spam mailbox.
 If there's a triangle to the left of the mailbox icon, click to make it point down.
-This will reveal any mailboxes inside and allow you to access their contents.

-2. Mail's database is damaged so that the numeric display is out of sync with the actual mail that's stored on your Mac and/or your server.
+This will reveal any mailboxes inside and allow you to access their contents. - 2.
+Mail's database is damaged so that the numeric display is out of sync with the actual mail that's stored on your Mac and/or your server.
 To force Mail to rebuild its database, quit Mail.
-Then delete the file:
+If you have Mac OS X 10.7 or later, delete the file: